-Annually, the City Treasurer shall send a copy of the current investment policy to all dealers who have met the qualification criteria and are doing business with the City Treasurer.
+Annually, the City Treasurer shall send a copy of the current investment policyPolicy to all broker/dealers who have met the qualification criteria and are doing business with the City Treasurer.
 Investment staff will maintain a qualification matrix and annually review dealers to ensure they are qualified.
-Confirmation of receipt of this policy shall be considered as evidence that the dealer understands the City's investment policies, and intends to show the City only appropriate investments.
+Confirmation of receipt of this policy-Policy shall be considered as evidence that the dealer understands received and reviewed the City's investment Investment policiesPolicy, and intends to show the City only appropriate investments.
 A copy of the City Treasurer's standard receipt form is attached (Exhibit 2).

-The Investment staff is permitted to deal directly with the issuers of any securities that are authorized for purchase under Section IX of this policy and meet all the qualifications of this policy.
+The Investment staff is permitted to deal directly with the issuers of any securities that are authorized for purchase under Section IX of this policy Policy and meet all the qualifications of this policyPolicy.